 Science Olympiad Summer Institute

-The Science Olympiad Summer Institute is Sold-Out!
-Plan now to attend the July 14-18, 2014, Science Olympiad Summer Institute, held at the Pointe Hilton Tapatio Cliffs Resort Hotel in Phoenix, Arizona.
-Please Register early as the Institute sold-out the last four years!
+Plan now to attend the July 17-21, 2017, Science Olympiad Summer Institute, held at the Pointe Hilton Tapatio Cliffs Resort Hotel in Phoenix, Arizona.
+Please Register early as the Institute has sold out early for the past four years!

 - Pay online